 This is the week to polish up your LinkedIn profile.

-President Barack Obama will drop LinkedIn headquarters on Monday evening to take questions from a live audience, as well as answer those that were submitted online to the LinkedIn group Putting America Back to Work 2011.
+President Barack Obama will drop by LinkedIn headquarters on Monday evening to take questions from a live audience, as well as answer those that were submitted online to the LinkedIn group Putting America Back to Work 2011.
 LinkedIn CEO Jeff Weiner announced the event in a blog post Tuesday.

 This is the third town hall the president has participated in via social media.
 He appeared at previous town halls organized by Facebook and Twitter.
 Whatever your political stripe, it's a powerful endorsement of the reach of social media.